AnnaGola/AnnaGola/README.md

-- 👋 Hi, I’m @AnnaGola
+- 👋 Hi, I’m Anna Goloshchapova
-- 👀 I’m interested in syntax of swift and swiftUI
+- 👀 I'm interested in creating apps that would be as helpfull as possible (with well writted code)
-- 🌱 I’m currently learning algorithms
+- 🌱 I’m currently learning how to work with UIKit and SwiftUI
-- 💞️ I’m looking to collaborate on any pet-project to develop my understending of how to code properly
+- 💞️ While i'm in the prosses of learning, i wanna create from scratch(not a language) one hundred apps!
+     If you can help my code to become better, please, commit!
 - 📫 How to reach me annagol.work@mail.ru

 <!---